 - 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small icons. - 2.
-Click Lenovo Keyboard Manager and the Keyboard Manager window is displayed. - 3.
+Click Keyboard.
+In the Keyboard Properties window, click the Fn and function keys tab. - 3.
 Select the options of your preference. - Switch the key function between the standard F1-F12 function and the special function printed as an icon on each key.
 When the Fn Lock indicator is off, you can use the default function.
 You can change the default function in the Keyboard Properties window. - Mute or unmute the speakers.

 If you mute the sound and turn off your computer, the sound will remain muted when you turn on your computer.
-To turn on the sound, press $\begin{bmatrix} 4 \\ 12 \\ 12 \end{bmatrix}$ or $\begin{bmatrix} 4 \\ 12 \\ 12 \end{bmatrix}$ .
+To turn on the sound, press

 - Decrease the speaker volume.

 - Increase the speaker volume.

 - Mute or unmute the microphones.

 - Darken the computer display.

 - Brighten the computer display.

 - Manage external displays.

 - Enable or disable the built-in wireless features.

 - Open the Settings window.

 - Enable or disable the built-in Bluetooth features.

-- Open a keyboard settings page.
+- Open a keyboard setting page.

-- Invoke the function defined by yourself.
+- This key invokes the function defined by yourself.
+If no function is defined, press this key to open the Cortana personal assistant.

 To define or change the action for the F12 key, do the following:

-- 1. Open Lenovo Vantage.
-See "Accessing Lenovo programs" on page 13.

-- 2. Click Hardware Settings and then click Input.

-- 3. Locate the Keyboard: User-defined Key section and follow the instructions on the screen to complete the setting.
+- 1. Start the Lenovo Vantage program from the Start menu. - Click Hardware Settings and then click Input. - 3.
+Locate the Keyboard: User-defined key section and follow the instructions on the screen to make your preferred setting.